 Sustainability and bounty are other elements that come into play when discussing objects mean to hold, present, and store food.
-These forms excite me not simply for the technical challenges, but for how they can be used to instigate small yet sustainable changes into our daily lives.
+These forms excite me not only for their technical challenges, but for how they can be used to instigate small yet sustainable changes into our daily lives.
 It is a way to be fully aware not only within our own moments, but on a more global scale as well.

 Repetition and rhythm have become a meditation of sorts through my process of making, along with a keen awareness of memory.
 Cattail grass surrounding sandy shores, the blue sheen of frozen lake water, the green of fresh spring grass- such vibrant sensations inform the surfaces and motifs present on my pots- composed of repetitive actions, yet never perfectly replicated.